Negative pricing: Electricity

 When demand for electricity is low but production is high, electricity prices can go negative.
-This can happen if demand is unexpectedly low, for instance due to warm weather, and if production is unexpectedly high, for instance due to unusually windy weather.
-In 2009 alone, the Canadian province of Ontario experienced 280 hours of negative electricity prices, and in 2017, German power prices went negative more than 100 times.
+This can happen if demand is unexpectedly low (for instance, because of warm weather) and if production is unexpectedly high (for instance, because of unusually windy weather).
+In 2009 alone, the Canadian province of Ontario experienced 280 hours of negative electricity prices.
+In 2017, German power prices went negative more than 100 times, and in 459 hours in 2024.

-Negative electricity prices happen due to uneven and unpredictable patterns of supply and demand: demand is lower at certain times of day and on holidays and weekends, while wind and solar production are highly dependent on weather.
+Negative electricity prices happen as a result of uneven and unpredictable patterns of supply and demand: demand is lower at certain times of day and on holidays and weekends, while wind and solar production are highly dependent on weather.
 When excess supply causes electricity prices to fall, some producers, including wind and solar, may cut production.
-But for some coal and nuclear power plants, stopping and starting production is costly, (the xenon pit may also preclude quickly restarting a reactor after a certain period of shutdown) so they are more likely to continue production even if prices become negative and they must pay to offload the energy they are producing.
+But for some coal and nuclear power plants, stopping and starting production is costly (the xenon pit may also preclude quickly restarting a reactor after a certain period of shutdown), so they are more likely to continue production even if prices become negative and they must pay to offload the energy they are producing.
 Moreover, for wind and solar, renewable energy subsidies in some markets can more than offset the cost of selling power at negative prices, leading them to continue production even when the price drops below zero.
-Possible solutions to this problem involve improving technology and expanding capacity to store excess power for later use, (e.g. pumped hydro storage) distributing electricity more widely along a super grid, demand response and better predicting surges in supply.
+Possible methods for avoiding/reducing negative electricity prices involve improving technology and expanding capacity to store excess power for later use (e.g., batteries, pumped hydro storage, thermal energy storage), distributing electricity more widely along a super grid, demand response, and better predicting surges in supply.

-This phenomenon occurs in wholesale electricity prices, and it is possible for businesses to earn money or receive credits for using electricity at times of negative pricing, However, while residential electricity consumers may also save money on electricity when wholesale prices go negative, they generally do not experience negative prices, because their electricity bills also include various taxes and fees.
+This phenomenon occurs in wholesale electricity prices, and it is possible for businesses to earn money or receive credits for using electricity at times of negative pricing.
+However, while residential electricity consumers may also save money on electricity when wholesale prices go negative, they generally do not experience negative prices because their electricity bills also include various taxes and fees.